Geopointe Routing for Salesforce Mobile App

 You can also see route fields.
 Route fields are information from a searched data set that can be returned as part of the route.
 The settings for this are defined by an admin in Geopointe Setup, but when set up, you can see data set information without having to leave your route, as demonstrated below.
 They can be seen in both the list and map views of your route.

 To run your route, tap on a route stop.
 Once the actions are visible, tap Navigate (or Directions).
-It will then launch you into your navigation app of choice.
+It will then launch your default navigation app.

-When you've finished at that location and are ready to move on, return to Salesforce1, tap on the next stop, and get your next set of Navigation instructions.
+When you've finished at that location and are ready to move on, return to the Salesforce mobile app, tap on the next stop, and get your next set of navigation instructions.

-When you have made all desired changes to the route you need to, you should save the updated version.
-Click on the Floppy Drive Icon.
-If it is an existing route, you can save over the previous route by selecting Save.
-If you'd rather create a duplication, choose Save As.
-You'll receive a confirm after it's completed.
+When you have made all desired changes to the route you need to, you should save the updated version by tapping the Disk Icon.
+If it is an existing route, you can save over the previous route by tapping Save.
+If you'd rather create a duplicate, tap Save As.

-If you have additional questions about routes on Salesforce1, please contact our support team here.
+If you have additional questions about routes on the Salesforce mobile app, please contact our support team.